sofa-tata/neighborhood/README.md

 This website was created as a Final Project at 'she codes;' (Israel).

+Here is a link to the website: https://neighborhood-app-ce587.web.app/

 The idea behind the project was to create a platform for people living in small localities and looking for different services providers (currently available babysitters and dogwalkers).

 ![screenshot](public/images/search.png)